Ryan Dull: Seattle Mariners

-On May 5, 2021, Dull signed a minor league contract with the Seattle Mariners organization.
-Dull pitched to a 6.06 ERA in 28 appearances for the Triple-A Tacoma Rainiers before he was released on August 12, 2021.
+The same day as his departure from Winnipeg, Dull signed a minor league contract with the Seattle Mariners organization.
+Dull pitched to a 6.06 ERA in 28 appearances for the Triple-A Tacoma Rainiers before he was released on August 12.

 High Point Rockers

 On August 24, 2021, Dull signed with the High Point Rockers of the Atlantic League of Professional Baseball.
+He made 16 appearances for the team down the stretch, posting a 1-1 record and 2.87 ERA with 26 strikeouts in 15 2/3 innings pitched.
 He became a free agent following the season.

 On April 9, 2022, Dull re-signed with the Rockers for the 2022 season.
+Appearing in 50 games, Dull registered a 7-1 record and 3.88 ERA with 72 strikeouts and 13 saves in 51.0 innings of work.
+He became a free agent following the season.

+Dull returned to the Rockers for the 2023 season.
+In 46 appearances out of the bullpen, he registered a 1.40 ERA with 60 strikeouts and 18 saves across 45.0 innings pitched.
+Following the season, Dull was named an Atlantic League All–Star.

+Coaching career

+On March 12, 2024, Dull announced his retirement from pitching, taking a job as a bench coach and director of player personnel for the High Point Rockers of the Atlantic League of Professional Baseball.